brittni-and-the-polar-bear/generative-art-library/docs/colors/add-new-color.md

-# How to Add a New Color
+# How to Add a New Color to the Library (Developer Instructions)

 # Table of Contents